Reintegration and wider opening: resources for schools

 - What do we do if the parents refuse to send their children back to school?

+Use the DfE planning frameworks and SAGE guidance to update your existing risk register and health and safety assessment with new considerations as they arise.
 For key questions and a process to follow, see our guidance on assessing risk: making your school safer.

 Rather than diving headlong into closing academic gaps, pupils will probably need time and support to re-adjust and process the experience of the last months.
 Remember that everyone will have experienced the lockdown differently – don’t make assumptions about how people will feel.

 Sadly, some members of your school community are likely to have experienced bereavement due to Covid-19.
-For a better understanding of how children and young people are likely to experience grief, see Zoe Dale’s article supporting bereaved pupils: advice for staff. and the recorded workshop how to support pupils with bereavement.
+For a better understanding of how children and young people are likely to experience grief, see Zoe Dale’s article supporting bereaved pupils: advice for staff and the recorded workshop how to support pupils with bereavement.

 You can find further resources at: